How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 2. Empty the contents

-Before your start cleaning inside you'll need to empty out the contents.
+Before you start cleaning inside you'll need to empty the contents.
 If this feels overwhelming in your small kitchen we suggest tackling one cabinet at a time.
 Take everything out and place the items on a nearby kitchen surface.
 Since you'll be removing all items, including food, drink, and kitchen essentials, this is also a great time to toss out expired staples such as old grains and consider replacing almost empty products.

 Also, spice containers and sauces can easily become sticky or grimy since we tend to reach for them in the middle of cooking.
 Wipe these items clean using a cloth and hot, soapy water, and allow them to dry while you continue cleaning the cabinets.